 Table of Contents:

-Day 1: Helsinki
+Day 1: Arrive in Helsinki

 Where to Stay in Helsinki